drohmer/CSE104/B_javascript/09_api_basic/readme.md

 _For a more professional usage, Google will require that you register your application, and may pay a fee for large amount of request._

+_If the server indicates you exceed your daily quota, you can request a [personal API key](https://developers.google.com/maps/documentation/javascript/get-api-key#standard-auth) for free.
+Then add in the url `&key=YOURKEY`_

 ### Automatic image request

 The static image obtained from the url is a common bitmap image that can be embedded in your webpage.